blackspike/blackspike-applescript-apps-slides/README.md

 Set your screen recording view to 960px x 540px (we use [cleanshot.com](https://cleanshot.com))

+add /?highlight=true to show the edges of the canvas more clearly to line up your screen recorder

+add /?start=true to minimise the home canvas before recording

 NOTE: you might need to Allow Audio and Video in the Autoplay settings in your browser's address bar

 NOTE: FireFox has a bug where it won't trigger video autoplay with page transitions, use Chrome unfortunately :(